Hizoka76/keneric/README.md

  - The conf folder presents how the configuration file works and gives examples.
  - The KenericHashFile folder presents a menu service copying the hash of an item.
  - The KenericRemoveThumbnails folder presents a menu service deleting thumbnails of items.
+ - The KenericCustomIcon folder presents a menu service to facilitate the use of custom icons.
+ - The KenericDeleteCustomIcon folder presents a menu service to facilitate the deletion of custom thumbnails.